-Reading through any romance series worth its weight elicits a sort of emotional libido in the reader.
-An animalistic anticipation mixed with rabid curiosity.
+Reading through any romance series that does its job well elicits a sort of emotional libido in the reader, animalistic anticipation mixed with rabid curiosity.
 There's much on the line after all, sometimes the author butchers the story beyond comprehension.
-In that respect the medium turns into a horror with terrible events happening to characters you're emotionally invested in.
-Other times, a favorable outcome is met and you're left with the warm afterglow of satisfaction, not unlike orgasm.
+In that respect the comic cascades into a horror story with terrible events happening to characters you're emotionally invested in.
+Other times a favorable outcome is met and you're left with the warm afterglow of satisfaction.

-Another great genre is the married life setting.
+Another great, if unexploited genre is the married life setting.
 I remember this one series that was just completely ruined with the MC cheating on his pregnant wife in the last chapter as sort of a gangrenous appendix.
 Thanks for that, now it's killed the rest of the body.
-I also tap out once there's full vaginal penetration or any sort of r*pe.
-Teacher/Schoolgirl is usually also a NG, although there have been 1 or 2 exceptions.
+The reciprocal narrative that stinks of two people who know each other really well is particularly enjoyable, the passion of two hormonal animals replaced with loving companionship.
+I'm complete.
+I'm just complete.